Typositoire/concourse-helm3-resource/README.md

 -   `digitalocean.cluster_id` _Optional._ ClusterID on digitalocean to fetch kubeconfig.
 -   `digitalocean.access_token` _Optionl._ Read Access Token to fetch kubeconfig.

+## Source options for AWS EKS

+-   `aws.region` _Optional._ Region of the EKS cluster
+-   `aws.cluster_name` _Optionl._ Name of the EKS cluster
+-   `aws.profile` _Optional._ Name of the AWS profile to store/use credentials, defaults to `default`.
+Only used for non-role based authentication
+-   `aws.role.arn` _Optional._ ARN of the role to be used for EKS authentication
+-   `aws.role.session_name` _Optional._ Session name of the assume-role session
+-   `aws.user.access_key_id` _Optional._ Access key id of the user credential used for EKS authentication
+-   `aws.user.secret_access_key` _Optional._ Secret access key of the user credential used for EKS authentication

 ## Behavior

 ### `check`: Check the release, not happy with dynamic releases.